 Grease and line a 8″ X 5″ baking tray.
 Preheat the oven to 180C.

-In a large mixing bowl, sift the flour, baking powder and cocoa and mix with the salt, sugar and half of the chocolate.
+In a large mixing bowl, sift the flour, baking powder, drinking chocolate and cocoa and mix with the salt, sugar and half of the chocolate.

 In a small saucepan over a medium heat, melt together the coconut oil, butter and the remaining half of the chocolate.
 Remove from the heat and mix in the milk and vanilla essence.

 Make a well in the centre of the dry ingredients and mix in the eggs, following by the melted mixture.

-While still warm, spread over the jam and allow to cool completely before cutting into 12 pieces and sprinkling over desiccated coconut.
+While still warm, spread over the jam and allow to cool completely before cutting into 12 pieces and sprinkling over the toasted coconut.